A high yield savings account, or HYSA, could be an excellent place to keep your money, as it can offer great returns for practically no risk.

-Ally Bank’s Online Savings Account has an APY rate of 0.50%, which is available on all balance tiers.
+Ally Bank’s Online Savings Account offers high interest rates on all balance tiers.

 There are no monthly maintenance fees applicable for this account and no requirements for maintaining a minimum balance, making this account very accessible regardless of your budget.

-Setting up the account is easy and can be done through Ally’s website.
+Setting up the account is easy.
 The bank also offers 24/7 telephone support, which can prove to be very useful should you have any questions or concerns at any point.

 3. American Express: Savings Account

-American Express’s high yield savings account offers an APY of 0.40% with no minimum balance requirements and no monthly fees.
+American Express’s High Yield Savings account offers top-tier interest rates with no minimum balance requirements and no monthly fees.

 Withdrawals are limited to 9 per statement cycle, which runs a full month.
 The interest is compounded daily and paid out to your account every month, maximizing what you can earn on your account balance.

-The bank offers 24/7 customer support, and the account is FDIC insured.
-You can opt for online statements or have them delivered by post.
+The bank offers 24/7 customer support, and the account is FDIC insured up to $250,000.
+You can opt for online statements or have them delivered by mail.
 Other features, such as automatic deposits, make it easy to keep your savings plan on track when using this account.

 You can use the savings calculator available on the bank’s website to see how much money you can earn.
 The calculator even lets you include the optional initial deposit, how long you plan to save for, as well as any monthly and weekly contributions you might make to the account.
 This can help you plan your finances well in advance to achieve the results you’re after.